-With ZBrush 4R8 we now seem to be able to import 32bit maps.
+Since ZBrush 4R8 we're now able to import 32bit maps.
 This means that we can now properly import displacement maps and apply them to our meshes.

 One thing that's still missing though, is the ability to work (easily) with multiple UV UDIMs.